-And if you’re the kind of football fan who saw that coming, Football Index should be of interest.
+It seems long ago that the Englishman upped sticks to join Borussia Dortmund from Manchester City, and if you’re the kind of football fan who saw his growth coming, Football Index should be of interest.
 Especially if you also happen to know a bit about stocks and trading.

 What is Football Index?

 Like many ‘Fantasy Football’ variants, the game rewards knowledge of the sport.

 Except with Football Index, Traders can bet on footballers with real money using a virtual stock market where a player’s valuation will rise and fall based on how in-demand shares in them are.

 The name of the game is to buy whatever rising stars you identify on the cheap and watch their stock rise before selling at a profit.

 Profits can also be made through ‘dividends’, where players earn points awarded by algorithms based on Opta stats and media mentions.

 For more information on how Football Index works, take a look at the video below: